 I now call myself the lead-vocalist of our band, all-though, all I do is bury my choking notes in that heavy instrumentation.
 That day was my final concert in the college, yes, we used to literally use that word ‘concert’, as we got 2 singers, 2 guitarists, 1 drummer and a guy on piano.

 A, F#m, D, E, Bm, with the chords resonating, I started walking down the ramp, singing “Nalone Pongenu Narmada”.
-I practiced it too much that now my sub-conscious mind, is doing the singing part, and one part of my brain, not sure left or right, is voicing, “Hey, you are just kidding right, you are not gonna do it, no way, just walk back”.
+I practised it too much that now my sub-conscious mind, is doing the singing part, and one part of my brain, not sure left or right, is voicing, “Hey, you are just kidding right, you are not gonna do it, no way, just walk back”.
 And then the other part replied, “That is such a cliché, I heard you saying this many times.
 I am just so used to this, but haven’t lost the excitement in surprising you”.